dslab-epfl/svshi/svshi/documentation/documentation.md

 Couplers always have the number 0 on their respective line (**A.L.0**).

 KNX over IP can be used in place of the main line and of area lines.
 Lines connected to devices must be twisted pairs (or radio frequencies for compatible devices).
 This is done using KNXnet/IP interfaces that have one Ethernet port and one connection to the bus.
-KNX over IP can be used to interconnect multiple buildings together, e.g. for public administrations.
+KNX over IP can be used to interconnect multiple buildings together, e.g. for public administrations (see Fig. 1).
-Most KNXnet/IP interfaces nowadays support tunneling mode which means that they can be used to program devices using ETS (see below).
+Most KNXnet/IP interfaces nowadays support tunneling mode which means that they can be used to program devices using ETS (see [Section 1.2.7](#127-configuration-and-ets)).

 <p align="center">
  <img src="res/KNX_IP_topology_examples.png" alt="Example of use of IP in KNXnet [[2]](#2)" width="60%"/>
+ <figcaption>Fig. 1 - Example of use of IP in KNXnet [2]</figcaption>
 </p>

-Here is an example of a KNX topology mixing up different technologies together:
+Fig. 2 shows an example of a KNX topology mixing up different technologies together.

 <p align="center">
  <img src="res/KNX_topology_example.png" alt="Example of a complete KNX topology [[2]](#2)" width="60%"/>
+ <figcaption>Fig. 2 - Example of a complete KNX topology [2]</figcaption>
 </p>

 #### 1.2.2 KNX telegram

 **KNX telegrams** are the information packets that transit on the KNX bus.
 Sensors send telegrams and actuators react to them.
-The telegrams' structure varies from a physical link to another.
+The telegrams' structure varies from one physical link to another.
 Here we develop only the structure of telegrams over twisted pairs.
-A telegram is structured in fields, each field is composed of a certain number of bytes:
+A telegram is structured in fields, each field is composed of a certain number of bytes (as shown in Fig. 3):

 - **Control field**: contains the priority of the telegram and whether or not it was repeated
 - **Address field**: specifies the **individual address** of the sender and the destination address (**individual address** or **group address**, see below)